 - Reduce the risk of security breach

 DataOps has now separated from engineering.
 It is an independent system.
-The purpose of the DataOps system is to ensure that data is ingested, normalized, retrieved and made accessible for analysis across the enterprise so as to continuously improve products, workflows, actions and decisions.
+The purpose of the DataOps system is to ensure that data is ingested, normalized, retrieved and made accessible for analysis by teams across the enterprise.

 Data has begun to grow in its variety, volume and velocity.
 You have begun to define data protocols, data flows and data infrastructure to ensure one source of data truth for every bounded context.
 You are working to democratize data access.
 While this system is still immature, attributes of a data driven enterprise are now visible in your company.

 As to the revenue engine, your priority at this stage is to uplift system maturity.
 By now you should be starting to operate within the unit economics boundary of LTV / CAC >= 3.

 As your pace of scaling hits an inflection point, stress is placed on the accounting system.
 At this stage, the volume, variety and velocity of data flowing through the system forces a scaling and efficiency breakthrough.
 This usually involves a significant system redesign, impacting people, workflows, technology and financial flows.

 At this point, the control system begins to separate from the accounting system and emerge as an independent system.
 The control system provides defensive resilience to the enterprise.
 This includes financial audits, tax, legal, compliance and insurance.
 At this stage the control system is immature: for instance, it’s unlikely you have bought all the types of insurance you will eventually need.
 Your method of managing legal issues is likely to still be ad hoc.
 Your tax planning may be incomplete.
 But control is now an independent priority.